evanlouie/evanlouie.github.io/_posts/2017-12-08-google-condense-removing-amp.md

   plugin doesn't say your performance is close to zero.
 - Use [Turbolinks](https://github.com/turbolinks/turbolinks).
 Just do it.
-If your site was Google AMP compliant before, Turbolinks will work no problem as a drop in and make page loads noticably faster.
+If your site was Google AMP compliant before, Turbolinks will work no problem as a drop in and make page loads noticeably faster.
 (Note: throwing this in makes the hack for Lighthouse unnecessary)